jsnbly/milestone4/Readme.md

 ## Credits
 Codeinstitute for the great content provided
-Landing page was based of template from  https://startbootstrap.com/themes/
+Landing page was based off a template from  https://startbootstrap.com/themes/

 ### Content
-All Content is copyright of its respected owner
+All Content is copyright of its respected owner(s)

 ### Media
 All Media was sourced from google image and remains copyright of its orginal owner